samsch/js-app-learning/README.md

  - This is a relatively new tool from facebook, which gets you up and running with a good development environment (Webpack+Babel+ESLint) quickly.
 It also includes an escape for when you need to use custom configuration.
 - [Setting Up a React.js Environment Using Npm, Babel 6 and Webpack](https://www.codementor.io/reactjs/tutorial/beginner-guide-setup-reactjs-environment-npm-babel-6-webpack)
  - It's potentially hazardous to use ES2015 import/export syntax, as the loading definition is non-existant.
 Right now Babel compiles it to CommonJS, and it's better to use that directly.
+- A quickly runnable final config/boilerplate React app (based on the above Codementor tutorial) is available here: https://github.com/samsch/basic-react.
+ - This repo also includes the bit of webpack configuration which puts React into production mode for the production build, which is missed in the Codementor tutorial.

 # React